 How it works

-When a measurement is recorded or data imported to Breeze, a three channel RGB visualization is created using three bands out of the many more bands in the hyperspectral data.
+When a measurement is recorded or data imported to Breeze, a three channel RGB visualization is created using three bands, out of the many more bands, in the hyperspectral data.
 These bands can be changed as you’ll see in the next section.

-Instead of a simple linear scale, Breeze uses the statistical distribution of pixel intensities to ensure the resulting image has good contrast and natural colors, even under varying illumination or sensor conditions.
+Instead of a simple linear scale, Breeze uses the statistical distribution of pixel intensities to ensure the resulting RGB image has good contrast and natural colors, even under varying illumination or sensor conditions.

 The process analyzes the spread of values across 10 000 intensity buckets, by default.
 By identifying the core range of data—excluding the extreme top and bottom outliers (spurious noise)—it stretches the remaining values to fill the full RGB range (0–255).